Ali Parvin

-Ali Parvin (علی پروين; born 25 September 1946) is a retired Iranian football player and coach.
-He is regarded as one of the most prominent Iranian footballers.
-During his career, he has been associated mainly with Persepolis, played for the team for eighteen years, managed the club for seventeen years in three occasions and was also the club's president.
+Ali Parvin (علی پروين; born 12 October 1946) is a retired Iranian football player and coach.
+He is among the most prominent Iranian footballers.
+He played for the Iran national football team.
+During his career, he played as an attacking midfielder or forward, and was associated mainly with Persepolis, playing for the team for eighteen years, managing the club on three occasions, for a combined total of for seventeen years, and also serving as the club's president.

 He was selected as one of the seventeen Asian football elites by AFC and received a statue from this confederation.
 He was named as one of the members of Persepolis Hall of Fame and the club thanked him for his great performance during his senior career at Persepolis.
-The club gave him a statue of his face and named him as one of the twelve great players of Persepolis in the 1970s.
+The club gave him a statue of his face and named him one of the twelve great players of Persepolis in the 1970s.

 Playing career

 Club career

-He was discovered whilst playing street football with neighbourhood club Aref.
-After being scouted he joined Alborz FC, the reserve team of Kayan FC, where he would be called up very quickly.
-Eventually he made his way to Paykan F.C. and was one of the star players in the team in its short run in Iranian football.
+He was discovered whilst playing street football with the neighborhood club Aref.
+After being scouted, he joined Alborz FC, the reserve team of Kayan FC, where he would be called up quickly.
+Eventually, he made his way to Paykan F.C. and was one of the star players in the team in its short run in Iranian football.
 He moved to Persepolis FC as many other Paykan players did after the club was dissolved in 1970.
-After the Iranian Revolution and during the Iran–Iraq War Parvin was instrumental in helping the Persepolis club survive.
-By the end of his playing career he was operating in a player/manager position.
+After the Iranian Revolution and during the Iran–Iraq War, Parvin was instrumental in helping the Persepolis club survive.
+By the end of his playing career, he operated in a player/manager position.
 He retired from competitive football in 1988.

 International career

 He played for the Iran national football team and was part of the Iranian Asian Cup winning squads of 1972 and 1976.

 Parvin participated in the 1972 Munich Olympics and played in all three of Iran's matches.
-He also participated at the 1976 Montreal Olympics, again playing in all three of Iran's matches, and he scored in the group game against Poland.
+He also participated at the 1976 Montreal Olympics, again playing in all three of Iran's matches.
+He scored in the group game against Poland.

-He retired from international football after Iran's exit from the 1978 World Cup in Argentina, accumulating 76 caps and 11 goals.
+He retired from international football after Iran exited the 1978 World Cup in Argentina, accumulating 76 caps and 11 goals.